 Bruce David EisenVeteran Entertainment Attorney and Media Executive

 Bruce Eisen’s legal practice focuses on the intersection of new and traditional media and the technology powering them.
-Eisen’s current and recent clients include AMC Networks, Comcast, Shout!
-Factory, RLJ Entertainment, Brainstorm Media, OTT.X (f/k/a Entertainment Merchants Association), Nagra, Wurl and Xumo as well various independent producers and production companies, among others.
+Eisen’s current and recent clients include AMC Networks, Comcast, Fuse Media, Shout!
+Factory, RLJ Entertainment, Cineverse, Brainstorm Media, OTT.X (f/k/a Entertainment Merchants Association), Nagra, FlixFling, and Xumo as well various independent producers and production companies, among others.

 |